 App migration tools, services, and resources

-Migrating apps may seem daunting, but organisations that want to move their apps to the cloud don't have to do it on their own.
-Cloud providers and specialist partner organisations offer many assessment tools, methodologies, and programmes designed to help organisations migrate their apps.
-For example, Microsoft Azure offers the following resources to help organisations begin migrating apps at their own pace:
+Migrating apps may seem daunting, but organizations that want to move their apps to the cloud don't have to do it on their own.
+Cloud providers and specialist partner organizations offer many assessment tools, methodologies, and programs designed to help organizations migrate their apps.
+For example, Microsoft Azure offers the following resources to help organizations begin migrating apps at their own pace:

 Tools and services

-Azure Migrate is central dashboard with specialised tools to help you plan, track, and implement app migration.
+Azure Migrate is central dashboard with specialized tools to help you plan, track, and implement app migration.
 Find destinations for building or migrating apps, including:

 Quickly and easily create enterprise-ready web and mobile apps for any platform or device.